 It’s likely that your logo will not only be printed on business cards and office forms, but displayed on a website, reproduced on brochures, featured on signage, and published in social media profiles.
 Likewise, there are times when it will be viewed on a desktop, mobile device, or in a presentation.
 A great logo will retain its integrity in every relevant application.

 Does the logo represent your business and no other?
 After all, no two businesses are exactly the same.
 A logo must distinguish your business in a cluttered marketplace, often with just one quick impression.

 Don’t confuse your audience with complexities.
 A streamlined logo design sends a clear, direct message.
 It also reduces reproduction issues and usage problems.
 Simply stated, less is more.

 The development of a great logo requires a series of problem-solving iterations to achieve just the right combination of visual and verbal elements.
 So don’t limit the design process, and stay focused on these top qualities.
-In the end, you’ll have a relevant, effective mark that will stand the test of time—as well as an unavoidable case of logo-itis.
+In the end, you’ll have a relevant, effective mark that will stand the test of time.